ittechsathish/gulp-yandex-translate/README.md

 ### Options

-{
+    yandexAPIKey : Create a yandex api key - is string type // "yandex_key"

-    yandexAPIKey : Create a yandex api key - is string type to : string or array of strings to specify the destination language }
+    to : string or array of strings to specify the destination language // "ar" or ["ar", "sq"]